 In your Genesis teaching, you taught that the Nephilim in Chapter 6 all died in the Flood, but the ten spies claimed to see Nephilim in the land after the Exodus.
 How could the spies have seen Nephilim in Canaan if they all died in the flood?

 The report of the ten spies was not a truthful report.
-Scripture confirms that the unfaithful spies delivered lies to Moses and the people, because they were afraid they would die in trying to take the land as God directed.
-We read of their lies in Numbers 13:
+Scripture confirms that the unfaithful spies delivered a bad report to Moses and the people, because they were afraid they would die in trying to take the land as God directed.
+We read of their attempt in Numbers 13:

-Therefore, the report of Nephilim was not a truthful report.
+Since we know the Nephilim all died out in the flood, therefore their report of Nephilim was not a truthful one.
 It was a lie designed to convince the Israelites to remain outside the land.
 For this lie and their unbelief, the spies along with that generation of Israel were condemned to die in the desert.

 You may also be interested in the following question: How did fallen angels and humans produce Nephilim?